shaner1/PandS_Project/README.md

 #### Python

-Python was the language used to compile the program and the version was 3.7.4
+Python was the language used to compile the program and the version was 3.7.4.

 #### Ipython

 I used Ipython to test lines of code before incorporating them into the main programs.
-Ipython was extremely useful for trail and error and I made use of %logstart to track my work
+Ipython was extremely useful for trail and error and I made use of %logstart to track my work.

 #### Matplotlib